3 Apr 2024

 This is a tiny sea slug!

-The trick to spotting them is to just start at the bottom, find a dark speck, see if it moves independently of the current, then zoom in and hope for the best:
+The trick to spotting them is to just stare at the bottom, find a dark speck, see if it moves independently of the current, then zoom in and hope for the best:

 I think they look like tiny tacos 🙂 but they have the coolest name- the Flapping dingbat!
 (Gastropteron chacmol)